hgcl/clara-le/src/media/the-left-hand-of-darkness.md

 Some aspects of the book feel a bit dated: the gender-related images Genly refers to seem to come straight from Earth in the sixties – which they do.
 But the wonder of discovering this new world is timeless.

-I liked the first three books, but can only agree with everyone: _The Left Hand of Darkness_ is the culminating point, the jewel in the box.
+I liked the first three books, but can only agree with everyone: <cite>The Left Hand of Darkness</cite> is the culminating point, the jewel in the box.